-- have regard to the guidance in the Purchasing Guide (found on the intranet) - check whether a suitable corporate contract exists before seeking to let another contract; where a suitable corporate contract exists, this must be used unless there is an auditable reason not to - keep the records required by Rule 6 - take all necessary legal, financial and professional advice. - 2.1.3 When any employee either of the Council or of a service provider may be affected by any transfer arrangement, Officers must ensure that the Transfer of Undertaking (Protection of Employment) (TUPE) issues are considered and obtain legal advice before proceeding with inviting Tenders or Quotations.
+- have regard to the guidance in the Purchasing Guide (found on the intranet) have regard to the Council's current Procurement Strategy - check whether a suitable corporate contract exists before seeking to let another contract; where a suitable corporate contract exists, this must be used unless there is an auditable reason not to - keep the records required by Rule 6 - take all necessary legal, financial and professional advice.

+2.1.3 When any employee either of the Council or of a service provider may be affected by any transfer arrangement, Officers must ensure that the Transfer of Undertaking (Protection of Employment) (TUPE) issues are considered and obtain legal advice before proceeding with inviting Tenders or Quotations.